WalLee2/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 7-get_nodeint.c
 "A function that grabs the nth node of a linked list and returns the address of the node or NULL if it does not exist."

+8-sum_listint.c
+"A function that returns the sum of all the data of a linked list."